rtircher/lein-haml-sass/README.md

 ** remove root from path on display
 ** there might be an issue with finding haml files
 * Allow the use of a specific haml version if specified in the project.clj config
-* Create some unit tests for the haml tasks
 * add support for lein2 (test it with lein2)
 * extract what could be reused for a lein-sass
 * create some kind of CI to run against different versions of lein